Bread and Roses Event

 Pacific Western Bank

 Walden Asset Management

-And finally, thank you to our volunteer leaders!
+And finally, thank you to our volunteer leaders in 2014!

 Event Co-Chairs: JoAnn Bell & Margaret Lazarus

 Auction Chair: Denise Eschardies

 Auction Committee: Jane Brody, Jill Johnson, Kathleen Scott, Judith Bennett and Stephen Schweitzer